-2. Chinchillas, Jujuy
+2. Chinchillas Silver-Lead-Zinc Project, Jujuy

-On August 3, 2011 the Company announced an option agreement ("Option Agreement") with a private group to acquire a 100% interest in the advanced stage 979 ha Chinchillas Silver Project located in Jujuy Province by making cash payments to the vendor totaling \$1.8 million over four years.
+On August 3, 2011 the Company announced an option agreement ("Option Agreement") with a private group to acquire a 100% interest in the 977 ha Chinchillas Project located in Jujuy Province by making cash payments to the vendor totaling US \$1.8 million over four years.

-The Chinchillas project is located in the prolific Bolivian silver-zinc-tin belt which extends into northern Argentina, and is only 30 km from Silver Standard's Pirquitas silver mine, with 57.2 Moz Ag in proven reserves at 180.8 g/t Ag and 26.9 Moz Ag in probable reserves at a grade of 168.4 g/t Ag, from which 8.6 Moz silver was produced in 20121.
+The Chinchillas Project is located in the prolific Bolivian silver-zinc-tin belt which extends into northern Argentina.
+Just 30 kilometres to the southwest is Silver Standard's Pirquitas silver mine, with 48.1 Moz Ag in proven reserves at 180.8 g/t Ag and 25.9 Moz Ag in probable reserves at a grade of 169.1 g/t Ag, from which 8.6 Moz silver was produced in 20121.
 The project is road accessible, and work can be completed year-round.

-Chinchillas is a Tertiary aged maar diatreme volcanic complex that has erupted through the Paleozoic basement schists.
-The resulting depression or basin, filled with volcanic breccias and tuffs is approximately 1.5 km in diameter.
+Chinchillas is a Tertiary aged diatreme volcanic complex that has erupted through the Paleozoic basement schists.
+The resulting depression or basin, filled with volcanic breccias and tuffs is approximately 1.5 kilometres in diameter.
 Mineralization occurs within the basin, hosted in favorable volcanic tuff units, hydrothermal breccias and along faults and structural zones as well as with basement schists and across the schist volcanic contacts.
 The mineralization occurs mostly as disseminations, veinlets and matrix filling in the volcanics, and within the basement as "Pirquitas-style" silver, lead and zinc in structures and breccias.